AmrSaber/KV/README.md

 - All configuration and metadata

 **Safety features:**

 - Import automatically creates a backup at `<db-path>.backup` before replacing
+- Manual backups can be created anytime using `kv db backup`
-- You can restore from this backup anytime using `kv db restore`
+- You can restore from the most recent backup using `kv db restore`
+- Only one backup is maintained (new backups replace the previous one)
 - Import validates the file is a valid database before proceeding
 - Export fails if file exists (use `--force` to override)
 - Export validates destination directory exists